jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Link with subpart DA
 (2) This section overrides the capital limitation.
 The general permission must still be satisfied and the other general limitations still apply.

-### DB 37 Expenses of failed or withdrawn patent application
+### DB 37 Expenses in application for patent
 Deduction
-(1) A person who applies for the grant of a patent and is refused the grant or withdraws the application is allowed a deduction for expenditure—
+(1) A person who incurs expenditure for the purpose of applying for the grant of a patent and does not obtain the grant because the application is not lodged or is withdrawn, or because the grant is refused, is allowed a deduction for the expenditure—
-  (a) that the person incurs in relation to the application; and (b) that would have been part of the cost of fixed life intangible property if the application had been granted; and (c) for which the person is not allowed a deduction under another provision.
+  (a) that the person incurs in relation to the application or intended application; and (b) that would have been part of the cost of fixed life intangible property, or otherwise a deduction, if the application or intended application had been granted; and
+  (c) for which the person is not allowed a deduction under another provision.
 Timing of deduction
-(2) The deduction is allocated to the income year in which the grant is refused or the application is withdrawn.
+(2) The deduction is allocated to the income year in which the person decides not to lodge the application, withdraws the application, or is refused the grant.
 Link with subpart DA
 (3) This section overrides the capital limitation.
 The general permission and other general limitations still apply.